Shayna003/artist-portfolio-search/README.md

 - rating (based on my personal taste of the website's screenshot, 0-100, I rated 2000 and used a CNN model to rate the rest)
 - text density (text pixels to non text pixels ratio)
 - color variance
-- layout complexity (base don edge detection)
+- layout complexity (based on edge detection)
-- category (empty, miminal text, complex design, highliy detailed) (classified based on the above 3 features)
+- visual category (empty, miminal text, complex design, highliy detailed) (classified based on the above 3 features)
 - keyword (matches for the whole word in the url, only one keyowrd allowed)

 Each entry displays: